-32.5 Eclipse
+32.7 Eclipse

-You need to run the Checker Framework via Ant or via another build tool, rather than by supplying the -processor command-line option to the ejc compiler, which is also known as eclipsec.
+You need to run the Checker Framework via a build tool (Ant, Gradle, Maven, etc.), rather than by supplying the -processor command-line option to the ejc compiler, which is also known as eclipsec.
 The reason is that the Checker Framework is built upon javac, and ejc represents the Java program differently.
-(If both javac and ejc implemented JSR 198 [Cro06], then it would be possible to build a type-checking plug-in that works with both compilers.)
+(If both javac and ejc implemented JSR 198 [Cro06], then it would be possible to build an annotation processor that works with both compilers.)

 There is no dedicated Eclipse plug-in for running the Checker Framework, but it's still easy to run the Checker Framework.
 First, create a target/task in your build system to run the Checker Framework.
 Then, run the target/task from Eclipse.
-Section 32.5.1 gives details for Ant, but other build systems are similar.
+Section 32.7.1 gives details for Ant, but other build systems are similar.

-32.5.1 Using an Ant task
+32.7.1 Using an Ant task

 Add an Ant target as described in Section 32.3.
-You can run the Ant target by executing the following steps (instructions copied from http://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.platform.doc.user% 2FgettingStarted%2Fqs-84_run_ant.htm):
+You can run the Ant target by executing the following steps (instructions copied from http://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.platform.doc.user% 2FgettingStarted%2Fgs-84_run_ant.htm):

-- 1. Select build.xml in one of the navigation views and choose Run As > Ant Build... from its context menu. - 2.
+- 1. Select build, xml in one of the navigation views and choose Run As > Ant Build... from its context menu. - 2.
 A launch configuration dialog is opened on a launch configuration for this Ant buildfile. - 3.
 In the Targets tab, select the new ant task (e.g., check-interning). - 4.
 Click Run. - 5.
 The Ant buildfile is run, and the output is sent to the Console view.

-32.5.2 Troubleshooting Eclipse
+32.7.2 Troubleshooting Eclipse

-Eclipse issues an "Unhandled Token in @SuppressWarnings" warning if you write a @SuppressWarnings annotation containing a string that does not know about.
+Eclipse issues an "Unhandled Token in @SuppressWarnings" warning if you write a @SuppressWarnings annotation containing a string that Eclipse does not know about.
 Unfortunately, Eclipse hard-codes this list.